ipc-lab/kaira/docs/api_reference.rst

 Overview
 --------------

-Kaira is a modular toolkit for wireless communication systems built on PyTorch.
+Kaira is a modular toolkit for communication systems built on PyTorch.
 The library is organized into several key modules that handle different aspects of communication systems:

 - **Channels**: Model transmission mediums with various noise and distortion characteristics